ibm-cloud-docs/devsecops/devsecops-rollback-deployment.md

 1. Create a pull request for the rollback promotion pull request.
-1. Review the pull request and merge the pull request.
+1. Review the pull request and merge it.
-1. Trigger the **Manual CD** pipeline run within the CD Toolchain.
+1. Trigger the **Manual CD** pipeline run in the CD Toolchain.

 Here's a summary of all  steps that the CD Pipeline follows for forced redeployment: